 Download the academies and free schools policy statement (PDF, 16KB).

-A school, set up by an organisation or group of individuals that is not controlled by the local authority and is funded by the government.
+A free school is set up by an organisation or group of individuals that are not controlled by the local authority and is funded by the government.

-GOV.UK provide information and guidance about the establishment of free schools.
+GOV.UK provides information and guidance about the establishment of free schools.